MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-labels.md

 The Matching Game uses a <xref:System.Windows.Forms.Timer> control the app.
 A timer waits, and then fires an event, referred to as a *tick*.
-A time can start and action or repeat an action regularly.
+A timer can start and action or repeat an action regularly.

 In your program, the timer enables a player to choose two icons.
 If the icons don't match, hide the two icons again after a short period of time.